I’m Corey Steel Taylor, a 19-year-old photographer and artist from Glasgow.

 My work lives between intuition and inquiry: half gut feeling, half obsession with how seeing how the world can be twisted, slowed, or reframed.

-At 17, I returned with not just more work but more responsibility i decided how the images would breathe on the wall.
-I discovered then that photographs do not merely hang on walls-they breathe in the spaces between them, alive in the silence of those who come to look.
+At 17, I returned with not just more work but more responsibility.
+I decided how the images would look on the wall.
+I discovered then that photographs do not merely hang on walls-they breathe in the spaces between them; they are alive in the silence of those who come to look.

 Since then, my practice has grown more colorful.
 It remains rooted in candor and concept, in treating the everyday as the possibility of heaven.
 Each picture aims to asks not just what do you see?
 But what does seeing do to you?

-Today, I am continuing my studies in photography by exploring the world photography & by university while developing new projects that combine image-making with conversation.
+Today, I am continuing my studies in photography by exploring the world & by University while developing new projects that combine image-making with conversation.

-My goal is to create work that is not only seen but questioned.
+My goal is to create work that is not only seen but questioned, and ideally, liked on Instagram.